 There are so many different types of bulb bases and bulb holders/sockets.
 Knowing which one you need will save you time and money.
 To make this as simple as possible, we’ll discuss the most popular base types.
-The ones that we carry and the ones that are used for the Edison vintage style LED or incandescent light bulbs.
+The ones that we carry and the ones that are used for the Edison vintage-style LED or incandescent vintage light bulbs.

 There are 3 types of socket sizes we carry and are used by our Edison vintage light bulbs.

-The third and least common with Edison vintage bulbs is the Mogul E39 base.
-We don't carry any bulbs with this type of base in our selection.
+The least common among Edison-style vintage bulbs is the Mogul E39 base.
+We do not carry bulbs with this type of base in our selection.
 Mogul bases are typically used for high-wattage bulbs such as Metal Halide, High-Pressure Sodium, or commercial-grade high-lumen LED bulbs.

 Comments will be approved before showing up.

 Sign up to get the latest on sales, new releases and more …